copperdogma/intelligence-metric-theory/evidence.md

-20250109: Created by Cam Marsollier with Claude 3.5 Sonnet
+20250118: Created by Cam Marsollier with Claude 3.5 Sonnet
-20250109: Updated by Cam Marsollier with Claude 3.5 Sonnet to add examples and case studies
-20250109: Updated by Cam Marsollier with Claude 3.5 Sonnet to add missing case studies and expand examples

 # Evidence Collection